Indiana Harm Reduction in Our Local Community

 -Testify in Washington DC to a joint House/Senate briefing on the need to lift the ban on funding.

--Interviews with the New York Times, Politico, Drug Policy Alliance, Think Progress, as well as The Herald Times, In Stride, Limestone Post, and many others locally.
+-Interviews with the New York Times, NPR, HBO Vice News, Politico, Mother Jones, US News and World Report, NBC, VOX, Buzzfeed, Think Progress, as well as Indianapolis Star, The Herald Times, In Stride, Limestone Post, and many others locally.

 -Host and co-facilitate three well attended Harm Reduction training’s in conjunction with the Harm Reduction Coalition.